AndrewRadev/yankwin.vim/README.md

 ## Usage

-This plugin provides a set of mappings to delete, yank, and paste "windows" in a similar way that normal text is yanked and pasted around.
+This plugin provides a set of mappings to delete, yank, and paste windows in a similar way that normal text is yanked and pasted around.
 This is done simply by yanking the window's path in the given register (which means this doesn't really work for special buffers like the quickfix window).

 All the mappings are prefixed with `<c-w>` and attempt to be consistent both internally and with similar mappings in Vim.
 For instance, if you wanted to move a buffer from one tab to the other, you could delete it from its location with `<c-w>d` and then paste it in the right tab with `<c-w>p`.